openscilab/mybutton/README.md

 ## Overview

-MyButton is an open-source project that streamlines the process of sharing links to your preferred online services.
-It provides a user-friendly interface that allows users to seamlessly share content with just a few clicks.
+MyButton is an open-source project that simplifies the process of sharing links of your preferred online services.
+It provides a user-friendly interface that allows users to seamlessly share links with just a few clicks.
 MyButton takes care of the technical aspects.
 Depending on the chosen service, it might:

--   Redirect you directly to the platform with the link pre-populated.
+-   Forward users to the chosen platform with the link already populated for easy sharing.
 -   Generate sharable buttons embedded with your link.
 Clicking these buttons redirects users to the chosen service.

+You can choose to forward users either directly to the platform or through the MyButton gateway for added flexibility.

+✨ Easily fork MyButton to create a custom link-sharing experience tailored to your brand, and deploy it smoothly on GitHub Pages.

 ## Supported services